 - 3. Evacuation of Persons with Disabilities Use the following guidelines to plan for the evacuation of persons with disabilities: - a.
 Create a plan for each students' needs. - b.
 When evacuating always ask what method of assistance the person prefers.
 Not all persons can be removed from their wheelchairs and carried safely. - c.
 Ask for planned assistance from another person in the class when evacuating students with disabilities (if possible do this on the first day of classes) - d.
 Assist/roll/lead the student out of the room toward the exit and evacuation route. - e.
 Use Evac-Chairs for upper floor evacuations, this equipment is placed on stair landings - f.
-If necessary wheelchairs can be guided down stairs by two helpers. - g.
 Move to any area of safety and continue to escort student until away from danger area.